danbev/learning-knative/README.md

 Serving contains a number of components/object which are described below:

 #### Configuration
-This will contain a name reference to the container image to deploy.
-This ref is called a Revision.
+This is our description/statement of what our running system should look like.
+It will contain the container image to deploy and environment variables.
+Knative will take this information and convert it into lower level Kubernetes concepts like Deployments.

+Each time you update a configuration Knative creates a Revision.

 Example configuration (configuration.yaml):
 ```yaml
 apiVersion: serving.knative.dev/v1alpha1